PuttJatDa/project/Readme.md

-Please this file in a project folder
+Please save this file in a project folder